1.)Where was the first place that you traveled that made you think WOW—travel is amazing (think history book come to life or …..)

 6.)Best advice you have been given and by whom?

 The best advice I was given was from Johnny Ward in an article he wrote.
-He talked about how to start a travel blog, and how people can make money on the road from travel blogging, and therefore can extend their travels (yes!!).
-There was nothing I wanted more than to travel forever, so we looked into it and have now been blogging professionally for 4 years – it’s been the best thing to ever happen to us!
+He talked about how he ran a blog that earns $2,000 per month and how people can make money on the road from travel blogging.
+We were amazed!
+We started searching the web for info on starting a WordPress blog and soon we had our blog up and running.
+There was nothing I wanted more than to travel forever.
+We have now been blogging professionally for 4 years – it’s been the best thing to ever happen to us!

 7.)When were you surprised by the kindness of strangers on a trip?

 Numerous times, but a couple that stand out are when we were in Iran and Mongolia.
 In Mongolia, we trekked for 8 days on foot, just the two of us, and camped along the way.
 Each night when we were setting up our tent, Mongolians would come over to us from their (far away) gers (yurts), and see what we were up to.
 They would always bring us food, or wood for our fire.

 In Iran, we were offered to stay with a couple after knowing them for 5 minutes.
 We spent 6 nights at their house.
 They cooked for us, showed us around Esfahan and introduced us to all of their friends and family.
 We are still good friends with them today.